scalafiddle/scalafiddle-editor/README.md

 ## Contributing

-If you'd like to contribute to the ScalaFiddle project, read the [contribution guide](CONTRIBUTING.md) for more instructions on how to set up a local dev env for ScalaFiddle etc.
+If you'd like to contribute to the ScalaFiddle project, for example to add a new library dependency, read the [contribution guide](CONTRIBUTING.md) for more instructions on how to set up a local dev env for ScalaFiddle editor and core.